JDAI-CV/VeRidataset/README.md

 &ensp;&ensp;&ensp;&ensp;![Image](./images/VeRi_240.png)&ensp;&ensp;![Image](./images/VeRi2_240.png)

 # 2. Download
-In order to guarantee the quality, the dataset is under revision.
 To encourage related research, we will provide the dataset according to your request.
 Please email your full name and affiliation to the contact person (*xinchenliu at bupt dot edu dot cn*).
 We ask for your information only to make sure the dataset is used for non-commercial purposes.
 We will not give it to any third party or publish it publicly anywhere.

 # 3. Citation
 If you use the dataset, please kindly cite the following paper: